Chief Academic Officer Group

 - (opens in a new window)Professor Hilary Humphreys - CAO, RCSI Hospitals

-- Professor Joseph Keane - CAO, Dublin Midlands Hospital Group
+- (opens in a new window)Professor Martina Hennessy - CAO, Dublin Midlands Hospital Group

 - (opens in a new window)Professor Timothy Lynch - CAO, Ireland East Hospital Group